-The amplitudes of the vibrations transmitted to the hull depend on the design of the engine seating, frame stiffness and exhaust pipe connections.
-As the amplitude of the vibrations cannot be predicted with absolute accuracy, the support to the ship's structure and the space required to install the stays must be considered in the early design stages of the engine room structure.
-This is true for both lateral and longitudinal vibrations, which are further discussed along with relative reduction methods in the subsections that follow.
+The amplitudes of the vibrations transmitted to the hull depend on the design of engine seating, frame stiffness and exhaust pipe connections.
+As the amplitude of the vibrations cannot be predicted with absolute accuracy, the support to the ship's structure and the space needed to install stays should be considered in the early design stages of the engine room structure.
+This is true for both lateral and longitudinal vibrations, which is further discussed along with relative reduction methods in the following sections.